 - Place the chicken into a roasting pan.
-For a 4 to 5 pound chicken, we like to use the good old 9x13x2-inch metal roasting pan we've had for years.
+For a 4 to 5 pound chicken, I like to use the good old 9x13x2-inch metal roasting pan we've had for years.
 Nothing fancy.

 - Rub the chicken all over with the olive oil, and sprinkle all over with the salt.

 - Tuck the tips of the wings under the chicken.

 - Roast for about 60 minutes, until the juices run clear when you stick the tip of a knife between one of the legs and thighs, and an instant-read thermometer inserted into the breast reads 145°F (63°C) to 150°F (65°C).
 Start checking around the 45 minute mark, and don't worry if it goes a little bit over.